fixie/fixie.github.io/docs/quick-start.md

     PM> Install-Package Fixie
 3. Install a third-party assertion library.
 The example below assumes you've installed [Should](https://nuget.org/packages/Should/).
-4. Add test classes and test cases to your testing project, following the [Default Convention](default-convention).
-    {% highlight csharp %}
+4. Add test classes and test cases to your testing project, following the [Default Convention](default-convention).{% highlight csharp %}
     using Should;

     public class CalculatorTests